manveru/nagoro/README.markdown

   For the Nitro web framework.
 Its templating engine has been the inspiration for nagoro.

-* Johannes Buch a.k.a.
+* Jonathan Buch a.k.a.
 Kashia

   For the first implementation of the Localization mechanism which is mostly ported from Ramaze.